front-commerce/developers.front-commerce.com/source/docs/advanced/theme/server-side-rendering.md

 ## Learn more

-If you want to learn more about SSR in Front-Commerce, we recommend you to understand how [Server timings](/docs/advanced/performance/server-timings.html) could help you to spot performance issues and read the [Faster Server Side Rendering](/docs/advanced/performance/faster-server-side-rendering.html) documentation page.
+If you want to learn more about <abbr title="Server Side Rendering">SSR</abbr> in Front-Commerce, we recommend you to understand how [Server timings](/docs/advanced/performance/server-timings.html) could help you to spot performance issues and read the [Faster Server Side Rendering](/docs/advanced/performance/faster-server-side-rendering.html) documentation page.